Keep Everyone Engaged with Customized Education

 The records are another time (and space) saver, according to the Time4Learning member.
 “Being able to store all their records without having to keep paper is just phenomenal.”
 Additionally, the reporting helps her keep track of each student’s progress and determine where there may be a ‘disconnect’ with material.
 If that’s the case, they can easily go back and redo the lessons, or she can review it with the student.

-Her older students are big fans of the newest updates to the middle and high school curriculum, including the electives and the wide-range of courses.
+Having the ability to fine-tune and customize everything means everyone is kept engaged.
+Her older students are big fans of the newest updates to the middle school and high school curriculum, including the electives and the wide-range of courses.
 For example, rather than just science or social studies, Time4Learning offers Earth science, biology, chemistry, American history, and ancient world history, just to name a few.

 For her younger daughter, Natalie, who attended preschool, the transition to homeschooling was easier.
 She’s now learning to read, and although she is using Time4learning as her core curriculum, Nikki says it’s important to include outside reading as well.
 She uses leveled books and motivates her little one by giving her a prize for every level she completes.

 Initially, her older daughter, Lexi, who she says is a social butterfly, wasn’t thrilled about being away from her friends, but now with more students joining them in their homeschool learning, things have gotten easier.

 Nikki wants other families to feel empowered too, regardless of their experience.
 In her opinion, nothing compares to homeschooling and the one-on-one instruction it provides.
 If you’re on the fence and considering making the transition, Nikki says, “Just do it.
 Whatever is best for your child is what you should do.”